zorachka/event-dispatcher/README.md

 Because:
 - you want to follow standard and don't worry about implementation.
-You can change this provider to another one anytime.
+You can change this provider to another one anytime;
-- you don't need complicated and overhead solution.
+- you don't need complicated and overhead solution;
+- you want easy configure and use event dispatcher.

 ## Requirements